petrushchako/Monitoring/Dynatrace/README.md

 Smartscape enables rapid root cause analysis by allowing you to drill down from a high-level view to individual service-level insights.

+<br><br><br>

+## Discovering Infrastructure Use Cases
+In addition to application monitoring, Dynatrace offers robust capabilities for monitoring infrastructure components such as hosts, networks, and logs.
+Below are three key infrastructure use cases that demonstrate how Dynatrace can help you ensure the stability and performance of your application environments.

+### 1. Host Monitoring
+Effective monitoring of physical and virtual machines is critical for maintaining application availability and performance.
+Dynatrace provides comprehensive host monitoring via OneAgent, enabling you to:
+- Automatically collect and report on key host metrics
+- Identify CPU usage spikes that can lead to degraded performance
+- Detect disk failures or issues that may result in data loss
+- View all active processes running on a host and evaluate their performance impact

+This allows teams to proactively address infrastructure-level issues that may affect end-user experience.

+### 2. Network Monitoring
+Applications rely heavily on network infrastructure for communication.
+Dynatrace enhances visibility into network behavior and performance by:
+- Monitoring incoming and outgoing traffic between hosts
+- Capturing network interface metrics through OneAgent
+- Identifying traffic congestion and network errors
+- Pinpointing problematic connections that may cause application latency

+Although traditional APM tools focused mainly on application internals, Dynatrace extends its monitoring to the network layer, offering a more complete picture of system health and dependencies.

+### 3. Log Monitoring
+Modern systems generate a vast amount of log data, making it difficult to extract meaningful insights.
+Dynatrace addresses this challenge with built-in log monitoring capabilities:
+- Automatically collects relevant log data using OneAgent
+- Identifies log errors and warnings on infrastructure hosts
+- Supports two primary versions:
+  - **Log Monitoring Classic**
+  - **Log Management and Analytics using Grail**
+- Can integrate with third-party and cloud provider tools to centralize and analyze external log sources

+These capabilities help reduce noise and streamline the detection of issues buried within large volumes of log data.

+<br><br><br>

+##